 One more subtle fact of the same kind:

-We all agreed that in the following sentence, them cannot refer to the men:
+In the following sentence, them cannot refer to the men:

 Will the men expect to see them?